 Local Facebook groups are a great plant source

 Native witch-hazel is a fantastic addition to any garden, delivering year-round beauty with minimal effort.
 Whether it’s the memorable spring flowers, the vibrant fall foliage, or the elegant winter structure, this shrub offers something every season.
-By understanding its simple planting needs, you can easily enjoy the wonders of native Witch-hazel for decades.
+By understanding its simple planting needs, you can easily enjoy the wonders of native witch-hazel for decades.
 Explore our plant library to find more native favorites.
+Keep exploring guides to native favorites by visiting our Beginner’s Guide to Coneflowers or the Beginner’s Guide to Native Azaleas.
 Happy planting!

 Sources